Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 The Facebook pixel is a piece of code you place on the backend of your website to track visitors to your site.
 The pixel allows you to run highly targeted campaigns, so it’s important to install it before running Facebook ads.

 Each ad account gets one default pixel to use.
-The code is made up of two main parts: the pixel base code and event code.
+The code is made up of two main parts: the pixel base code and the event code.
 The pixel base code tracks all of the traffic to your site.
 Event codes are additional pieces of code you can add under the default pixel code to specific pages of your website that allow you to track certain actions on those pages.

 Install the base pixel code on your website and Facebook will begin tracking immediately.